Priest

 I love thee!
 I love thee!

-Every breath, every word, every thought, every deed is an act of love with thee.
+Every breath, every word, every thought, every deed is an act

 The beat of my heart is the pendulum of love.